omarieclaire/clojure-scala-cantrips/README.md

 ## The option class

-So far we applied the Clojure-scala interop techniques to the classes that we have defined.
-Now let’s use our newly acquired powers on a class that comes with the scala standard library.
+So far we applied the Clojure - Scala interop techniques to the classes that we have defined.
+Now let’s use our newly acquired powers on a class that comes with the Scala standard library.

-The `Option` class is one of the commonly used data structures that is provided by scala standard library.
+The `Option` class is one of the commonly used data structures that is provided by Scala standard library.
 When we look at the [source code of the `Option` class](https://github.com/scala/scala/blob/v2.12.1/src/library/scala/Option.scala#L11) we see that there are four main structures that holds it together.
 These are (simplified);
 * object Option
 * sealed abstract class Option
 * final case class Some // extends Option abstract class